Perspective | A grieving Mikaela Shiffrin is putting her skis back on, ‘trying to figure it all out again’

 In the midst of current events, that might describe most of us: some days are difficult, and some days are pretty okay.
 After she and her mother Eileen raced home from Germany, after Jeff Shiffrin died, after the funeral, Mikaela made the decision in March to return to Europe to compete again, only to have the coronavirus pandemic sweep across the globe, wiping out the season’s final races.
 Then, she was like everyone else: At home and told to stay there, but also dealing with her father’s absence.

 Eileen Shiffrin has been the visible member of Mikaela’s team since she first shepherded her teenage daughter around the world, breaking her into the World Cup as a mom, coach, driver, friend and advocate.
-Jeff, a college skier at Dartmouth who became a doctor, was comfortable in the background — skiing up the course to take photographs when he attended races, but staying at home in Colorado for much of the October-to-March World Cup season.
+Jeff, a college skier at Dartmouth who became a doctor, was comfortable in the background — hiking up the course to take photographs when he attended races, but staying at home in Colorado for much of the October-to-March World Cup season.
 In that role, he was essential.
 He paid the bills.
 He found the flights.
 From thousands of miles away, he made the Shiffrins’ chaotic world calm.

 “On a daily basis, he was the first person we would go to to ask anything,” Shiffrin said.
 “Gosh, if we had poor Internet, how to fix that problem.
 He’d figure out what might work and how to get that to us.
 Right now, we would be asking him a billion questions about the pandemic and how we should travel, because he had real medical expertise to give.
 It’s just so much.”